pierreac-xbe/freeticketing_ghpages/docs/reference/fetch-latest-tickets.md

 ## File Structure

-1. Create a `latest_tickets` folder in the same directory as the FreeTicketing executable.
+1. Create a `queries` folder in the same directory as the FreeTicketing executable.
 2. Inside this folder, create one or more `.sql` files containing your queries to fetch the latest tickets.
 3. We recommend using an alphanumeric naming convention for these SQL files (e.g., `01_fetch_recent_tickets.sql`, `02_fetch_open_tickets.sql`).

 ```
 |-FreeTicketing.exe
-|-- latest_tickets/
+|-- queries/
     |-- 01_first.sql
     |-- 02_second.sql
 ```